Configuring and Deleting Databases¶

-In Design Studio, users will be asked to write the database’s name in order to confirm the deletion of a database.
+In Admin Tool and Design Studio, users will be asked to write the database’s name in order to confirm the deletion of a database.

 When a database is deleted, all its elements are deleted as well: data sources, views, etc. The tables in the underlying databases will not be deleted nor the tables created with the remote tables feature.